 c.
 If services are provided to municipalities, are they being charged by Seminole County and at a rate that is adequate for the service being rendered?

 Services are being provide to the municipalities; however, no fees are charged due to the FDEP contract.
+12. Are there other potential revenue sources available?

 Additional revenue services would be in conflict with the current FDEP contract and programs.